soumyajeet-xo/DevOps-and-Software-Engineering-Certificate/Python for Data Science, AI & Development/Week5.md

 - HTML web scraping
 - basic HTML composition and HTML trees, table and hierarchical system

-## Webscraping
+## Web scraping
-- automatically extract information of website
+- automatically extract information from the website
+- bs4 and beautiful soup
+- var html = webpage store as a string